A Brief History of the Anthropology of Sub-Saharan African Homosexualities

 At the LSE along with Malinowski, Charles G. Seligman, who had done survey work in the Sudan (reported in Seligman 1930, Seligman and Seligman 1932), taught, supervising two of the leading Africanists of the next generation, Edward Evan Evans-Pritchard and Meyer Fortes.
 (The two collaborated on the 1940 book, African Political Systems.)

-There were passing references to homosexual roles, as well as gender “deviant” ones, in accounts of African cultures and societies by Francophone and Anglophone anthropologists of the colonial era 1.
+There were passing references to homosexual roles, as well as gender “deviant” ones, in accounts of African cultures and societies by Francophone and Anglophone anthropologists of the colonial era notes in passing rather than being the focus of any anthropologists’ research in English or French; see Murray 1997 on this pattern around the world.
 Although German colonies were taken away and reassigned to other European nations after World War I, there were more substantial accounts of homosexual roles and relations in the German anthropological literature than in those of any other.

 In particular, Kurt Falk, who spent a dozen years in Africa, surveyed male-male and female-female sexual conduct within “tribes” of Angola and German Southwest Africa (what is now Namibia).
 He reported monogamous relationships between young male-male and female-female Mbundu couples (aponji) along with opportunistic homosexual relations between men and boys and men and men when away from their wives.
 He remarked: “While the act is permitted, speaking about it is considered disgusting.”
 Usually, both aponji (plural of eponji) remain together a long time and jealously guard that neither commits “infidelities.”
 If one asks a young boy which intercourse he prefers, that with a boyfriend or that with a girlfriend, the usual answer is: “Either is equally good and beautiful!”
 (Falk 1920).